Dragos1991/dietacookies/README.md

 ## How to start the application

-To start the application, we are using pm2 that is called inside the bash script `start.sh`.
+To start the server application, we are using pm2 that is called inside the bash script `start.sh`.

 To use it in develop mode, with watch from pm2 use `bash start.sh [--dev | --prod]`.
 If you want to give permissions to the file, use `chmode +x ./start.sh`, and you can run it withot the bash commoand, like `./start.sh [--dev | --prod]`.

+To start the client application use `npm run start`.
+It will start the nextjs servers for admin and website.

 ## Where to see the application